Open-Cap-Table-Coalition/Open-Cap-Format-OCF/gen/docs/stockissuance.md

 ## stock_class_id

-Id of StockClass of this stock issuance
+Identifier of the stock class for this stock issuance

 `stock_class_id`